Advertiser Disclosure

 Alternative Options for Amex Centurion Lounge Guest Access

-Aside from the guest access spending requirement, there are 3 ways to bring other people into the Amex Centurion lounge with you: adding authorized users to your Amex Platinum card, paying the guest access fee, and convincing friends and family members to get their own Amex Platinum card.
+Aside from the guest access spending requirement, there are 3 ways to bring other people into the Amex Centurion lounge with you: adding additional users to your Amex Platinum card, paying the guest access fee, and convincing friends and family members to get their own Amex Platinum card.

-Add Authorized Users to Your Card
+Add Additional Users to Your Card

 If there are people in your household with whom you travel pretty often but who can’t justify having their own Amex Platinum card, this is a great way to ensure that person always has airport lounge access when traveling with or without you while receiving solid card benefits to boot.